Standard wedding vows are an extremely common part of most modern wedding ceremonies.

 Each religion has its own wedding tradition (including marriage vows) that passes through generations.
-Marriage in the bible can have slight variation among different clergy.
+Marriage in the Bible can have a slight variation among different clergy.
 You can even take advice from the officiant and get some guidance from them.

 Apply these marital vows from the Bible and see how they can enrich your marriage.
 Serve the Lord on all days of your life, and you will be blessed.